RankWeis/kobold-roll20-links/README.md

 If you trust that I'm not going to be messing with you, and you want any updates I may have for this script,

-1. Click on the TamperMonkey icon in your browser.
+1. Click on the TamperMonkey icon in your browser, then click 'Dashboard'.
 2. Click 'Utilities'.
 3. Copy the [Github url](https://github.com/RankWeis/kobold-roll20-links/blob/master/Kobold.club%20Roll20%20Linker.user.js) and paste it into the box that says URL.